s8srahme/codesphere-nov-challenge/README.md

 ## 🚀 Deployment

-The application has been deployed on Codesphere.
-Open [https://47986-3000.2.codesphere.com](https://47986-3000.2.codesphere.com) to see a live demo.
+The application has been deployed on [Codesphere](https://codesphere.com).
+Open [workspace-URL](https://47986-3000.2.codesphere.com) to see a live demo.

+You can learn about creating and deploying app in Codesphere [documentation](https://docs.codesphere.com/getting-started/getting-started-with-codesphere).

 ## 📄 License